What is Cosmos?

 There’s two different options for claiming your rewards in Cosmos: compounding and cashing in:

-Cash in: When cashing in your rewards, you will receive the Atoms generated by your delegation.
-Unlike the compound option, these Atoms will not be delegated yet and won’t be locked.
+Cash in: When cashing in your rewards, you will receive the ATOMs generated by your delegation.
+Unlike the compound option, it is not possible to delegate these ATOMs yet and lock them.
 This means you could immediately use them for a transaction.

-Just as a reminder, when you redelegate, undelegate or delegate more assets to a validator, your outstanding rewards will be claimed without creating a transaction.
-This means that there wouldn’t be a trace of this, except that it will be reflected in your balance.
+Just as a reminder, when you redelegate, undelegate or delegate more assets to a validator, you can claim outstanding rewards without creating a transaction.
+This means that there wouldn’t be a trace of this.
+Except, it will be made note of in your balance.
 This automatic reward claiming can also be triggered for other reasons, in which case the ATOMs will be automatically added to your balance.
 Also keep in mind that if a validator drops out of the top 125, you will stop earning rewards since the validator can no longer create blocks.

 Keep learning!
 If you enjoy getting to grips with crypto and blockchain, check out our School of Block video Alt Coins or Different Coins on the Block.